ChameleonCloud/hammers/README.rst

   Resets Ironic nodes in error state with a known, common error.
 Records those resets on the node metadata (``extra`` field) and refuses after a magic number of attempts.

+5. Update orphaned resource providers

+  ``orphan-resource-providers {info, update}``

+  Detects and updates resource providers whose UUID has not been updated to match a recreated Nova compute node.

 Common options:

 * ``--slack <json-options>`` - if provided, used to post notifications to Slack